Table of Contents

 Discussion of Pediatric Hemophilia

 Hemophilia is a rare blood clotting disorder in which the body lacks blood-clotting factors.
-If a child is suffering from Hemophilia, he will continue to bleed for a longer duration after an injury.
-Bleeding can occur spontaneously or after a minor trauma.
-The biggest problem with the disease is internal bleeding, which can even be life-threatening.
+Hemophiliac patients will continue bleeding for more prolonged durations after injury.
+Bleeding can occur spontaneously or after minor trauma.
+The disease can also lead to internal bleeding, which might be life-threatening.

-The joints like elbows, knees, and ankles manifest the signs and symptoms of bleeding.
-The bleeding from the GI tract, brain, and internal organs can go unnoticed, which can pull the person into a state of hypovolemic shock.
+The joints, such as the elbows, knees, and ankles, manifest the signs and symptoms of bleeding.
+Bleeding from the GI tract, brain, and internal organs could go unnoticed, causing the patient to go into hypovolemic shock.

-Hemophilia has the two basic types – Hemophilia A and Hemophilia B. Rarely, another form, Hemophilia C, can also occur, but the bleeding is far less than with A and B types.
-Hemophilia A and B mostly occur in male babies as the disease is X-linked recessive.
+Hemophilia has two basic types – Hemophilia A and Hemophilia B. Hemophilia C is very rare, and patients sustain far less bleeding than type A or B. Hemophilia A and B mostly occur in male children because the disease is X-linked recessive.